 Past internship sites: Fayette County Fatherhood Initiative, Lexington-Fayette Urban Government Human Rights Commission, Seed Leaf, Lexington Police Department, and Visually Impaired Preschool (VIP) Program, AVOL, UK Police, Blackburn Correctional Complex, Lexington Housing Authority, Lexington Division of Police, God’s Pantry, Maxwell Presbyterian Church, YMCA Black Achievers Program, William Wells Brown Community Center, East 7th Street Kid’s Café, YMCA, All-Inclusive Programs

 Other possible internship sites: Kentuckians for the Commonwealth, Community Farm Alliance, International Book Project Organization, Food Chains, United Way, The Nature Conservancy, Habitat for Humanity ReStore, Bluegrass Chapter of Sierra Club, Greenhouse 17, Faith Feeds, Lexington Rescue Mission, Shepherd Higher Education Consortium on Poverty, Fayette County District Court, and Fayette County Public School System’s Family Resource Centers.

 Note: These sites are listed as possibilities.
 Some sites on this list may no longer accept interns.
 It is acceptable to select a site not listed above, as long as the internship will have sociological relevance.

-For assistance, you should contact the A&S Advising office or Director of Undergraduate Studies, Dr. Edward Morris at email@example.com .
+For assistance, you should contact the A&S Advising office or Director of Undergraduate Studies, Dr. Jordan Brown at firstname.lastname@example.org.
 Also, visit the Stuckert Career Center http://www.uky.edu/careercenter/.